NNPDF/eko/doc/source/theory/pQCD.rst

       In this way the dependence of the |EKO| on :math:`k` is factorized outside the unvaried evolution kernel.
       This procedure is repeated for each different flavor patch present in the evolution path.
-      It corresponds to scheme B of :cite:`AbdulKhalek:2019ihb`, and we recommend to use it along with ``ModEv='truncated'`` in order to keep consistency with the evolution integral expansion.
+      It corresponds to Eq.
+(3.35) of :cite:`AbdulKhalek:2019ihb`, and we recommend to use it along with ``ModEv='truncated'`` in order to keep consistency with the evolution integral expansion.